MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/05/devtools.md

 [CSS Color Module Level 4](https://drafts.csswg.org/css-color#changes-from-3) specifies that color functions, such as `rgb()`, should support space-separated arguments.
 For example, `rgb(0, 0, 0)` is equivalent to `rbg(0 0 0)`.

-When you choose colors with the [Color Picker](../../../css/reference.md#change-colors-with-the-color-picker) or alternate between color representations in the **Styles** pane by holding `Shift` and selecting the `background-color` value, the space-separated argument syntax is displayed.
+When you select colors with the [Color Picker](../../../css/reference.md#change-colors-with-the-color-picker) or alternate between color representations in the **Styles** pane by holding `Shift` and selecting the `background-color` value, the space-separated argument syntax is displayed.

 :::image type="content" source="../../media/2020/05/color.msft.png" alt-text="Using space-separated arguments in the Styles pane." lightbox="../../media/2020/05/color.msft.png":::

 You should also display the syntax in the **Computed** pane and the **Inspect Mode** tooltip.

-Microsoft Edge DevTools is using the new syntax because upcoming CSS features such as [color()](https://drafts.csswg.org/css-color#the-color-property) do not support the deprecated comma-separated argument syntax.
+Microsoft Edge DevTools is using the new syntax because upcoming CSS features such as [color()](https://drafts.csswg.org/css-color#the-color-property) don't support the deprecated comma-separated argument syntax.

 The space-separated argument syntax has been supported in most browsers for a while.
 See [Can I use: Space-separated functional color notations?](https://caniuse.com/#feat=mdn-css_types_color_space_separated_functional_notation)